Djokovic Eyes History At French Open As Swiatek Launches Title Defence - UrduPoint

 The two-time champion has lost eight of his 10 French Open meetings with Nadal who is missing this year's edition due to a hip injury he suffered at the Australian Open.

+"I felt bad when I hear that Rafa was not able to play here in Roland Garros," said Alcaraz on Friday.

-The 36-year-old may also have to get past Monte Carlo Masters champion Andrey Rublev in the quarters.
+"I always want to watch the best players in the world playing the tournaments."
+The 36-year-old Djokovic may also have to get past Monte Carlo Masters champion Andrey Rublev in the quarters.

 The other side of the draw appears wide open, with in-form Medvedev the highest seed despite never having previously got past the quarter-finals on the Paris clay.